-The Home Energy Conservation Act (HECA) 1995 requires Councils to improve the energy efficiency of homes in their area, i.e. to reduce energy usage and carbon dioxide emissions within the housing stock.

-The Council meets its HECA requirements through a variety of projects and funding bids which it undertakes in conjunction with the Lancashire Energy Officers Group.
+The Home Energy Conservation Act (HECA) 1995 requires Council's to improve the energy efficiency of homes in their area, i.e. to reduce energy usage and carbon dioxide emissions within the housing stock.
+The Council meets its HECA requirements through a variety of projects and funding bids.